How to Increase Testosterone: A Complete Guide

 If You’re Overweight or Obese, Try to Lose Weight

 Ugh.
 We know.
 Dieting kinda sucks.
-But fellas, the verdict is in: those extra pounds hanging out in your mid-section may mean trouble for your testosterone levels.
+But the verdict is in: those extra pounds hanging out in your mid-section may mean trouble for your testosterone levels.

-The same review also concluded that low testosterone is itself linked to weight gain, which could create a self-perpetuating cycle for obese men with low testosterone levels.
+The same review also concluded that low testosterone is linked to weight gain, which could create a self-perpetuating cycle for obese men with low testosterone levels.
+Other research has found that young, obese men had testosterone levels 40 to 50 percent lower than healthy males in the normal BMI range.

 Eat a Testosterone-Boosting Diet